ansarilaith/laith-taha/EZIoT_SDK/README.md

 - rowids: a single INTEGER or a list of INTEGERs. the rowids to delete (if they exist).
 - before: an INTEGER rowid. delete all rows before this row (not including it). takes precedence over rowids.
-- xall: boolean. if `True`, delete all rows.
+- xall: boolean. if not `False`, delete all rows.

 ### Getting Stats